 Interven- Description Ran by?
-Mental health and Mentoring: MHST If a child needs further support following the 1:1 low level CBT then a referral will be made to the MHST.
-This is an external provider and therefore needs the specific referral form.
-NHS provid- er - free wellbeing Mentoring: Action for Children Level 2 Mental Health Support This is an external provider and therefore needs the specific referral form.
-NHS provid- er - free Mentoring: CAMHS Top tier mental health service for children and adolescents.
-This is an external provider and therefore needs the specific referral form.
-NHS provid- er - free Mentoring: Burton Youth for Christ This is an external provider and therefore needs the specific referral form BYC - fee to be paid Mentoring: Burton Albion Community Trust Mentoring and wellbeing support, not just football links.
-Community outreach support This is an external provider and therefore needs the specific referral form BACT - fee to be paid
+Mentoring: MHST NHS provid- Mental If a child needs further support following the 1:1 low level CBT then a refer- ral will be made to the MHST. er - free health and This is an external provider and therefore needs the specific referral form. wellbeing Mentoring: Action for Children NHS provid- Level 2 Mental Health Support er - free This is an external provider and therefore needs the specific referral form.
+Mentoring: CAMHS NHS provid- Top tier mental health service for children and adolescents. er - free This is an external provider and therefore needs the specific referral form.
+Mentoring: Burton Youth for Christ BYC - fee to This is an external provider and therefore needs the specific referral form be paid Mentoring: Burton Albion Community Trust BACT - fee Mentoring and wellbeing support, not just football links.
+Community out- reach support to be paid This is an external provider and therefore needs the specific referral form

-Anger man- Mediation: YMCA YMCA agement and Home conflict Individualised and family mediation to develop relationships and help to develop strategies to overcome family break down This is an external provider and therefore needs the specific referral form.
+Anger man- Mediation: YMCA ҮМСА agement and Home conflict Individualised and family mediation to develop relationships and help to develop strategies to overcome family break down This is an external provider and therefore needs the specific referral form.
 CSE ad CCE support Catch 22 Catch 22 Individualised support to combat online safety issues, grooming and links to criminal exploitation.
 This is an external provider and therefore needs the specific referral form.
-11/ Wellbeing, friendship and personal Teen spirit Teen spirit needs Offer group and 1:1 session to pupils linked to wellbeing, friendship and individual emotion health.
-This is an external provider and therefore needs the specific referral form Eating disor- First Steps Derbyshire ders children only - First Provider of support for pupils with eating disorders and disordered eating. steps This is an external provider and therefore needs the specific referral form Family Sup- Harvey Girls East Staf- fordshire Provider of support within the home - can relate to behaviour, boundaries, attendance etc. Tier 2 sup- port Online Safety Safe and Sound Derbyshire children Similar to catch 22, offers individualised support with remaining safe online and support with CSE and CCE risks. only - Safe and Sound This is an external provider and therefore needs the specific referral form
+Wellbeing, Teen spirit Teen spirit friendship and personal needs Offer group and 1:1 session to pupils linked to wellbeing, friendship and individual emotion health.
+This is an external provider and therefore needs the specific referral form Eating disor- ders First Steps Derbyshire children only - First Provider of support for pupils with eating disorders and disordered eat- ing. steps This is an external provider and therefore needs the specific referral form Family Sup- port Harvey Girls East Staf- fordshire Provider of support within the home - can relate to behaviour, bound- aries, attendance etc. Tier 2 sup- port Online Safety Safe and Sound Derbyshire children Similar to catch 22, offers individualised support with remaining safe online and support with CSE and CCE risks. only - Safe and Sound This is an external provider and therefore needs the specific referral form